 If you like what you get then you’ll have the opportunity to join our cooperative and continue collecting a weekly share of the harvest.
 Before you join we’ll send you an invitation to come along and see what we do on the land.

 To give it a go simply email us at firstname.lastname@example.org with your name, address and telephone number.
 We will call you back to answer any questions and arrange payment and collection details.

-For all the latest harvest info, recipe ideas and latest news check out our twitter feed on the right; and for the harvest record for a full year and photos of our community days click on the following links:
+For all the latest harvest info, recipe ideas and latest news check out our twitter and facebook feeds on the right; and for the harvest record for a full year and photos of our community days click on the following links:

 Started in 2009 by Transition Leicester, Community Harvest Whetstone is a sustainable vegetable co-operative based in South Leicestershire.
 We grow our own delicious vegetables in an environmentally friendly way!

 With the help and co-operation of farmers Anthony and Sandra Herbert, we secured some land on their farm in Whetstone.
 We employ professional growers to grow fresh and healthy vegetables for people around the area.

 In connection with the growers, the membership decides how the scheme is run.
 We have a wide membership, made up of Supporting members, Investing members, and Crop-Sharing members, who buy our vegetables.
 Veg shares are picked up weekly from either the farm or delivered where necessary , and members can join us on regular Community days.

 Some of the benefits for Crop-sharers are: